Frequently Asked Questions

 Q: Are meals provided to me?

 A: Residents pay for their own meals from one of our two in-hospital food venues, the Impressions Café (cafeteria) and the Pavilion Grill.
 The food from the cafeteria is very inexpensive and there is a wide variety of food between the two venues with an emphasis on steering people towards healthy options.
 Each program is different in how they choose to distribute “meal” money.
 Based on inpatient blocks each program is allocated money that they can then use to help support resident wellness.
 Our program provides meals for Med-Peds didactics, monthly meetings, journal clubs, winter get together, etc.

 Q: Are residents happy?

 A: Without a doubt!
-But why not find out for yourself by visiting us for an interview?
-During this time each applicant will meet with both faculty and residents.
+Check out our Instagram page, watch our video, come do a rotation at MMC and hopefully interview with us.
 Because MMC serves as both a community hospital for Portland and a tertiary referral center for Maine, our residents work hard and they learn a lot.
-Our residents also have ample opportunity to play hard in the wonderful state of Maine, which provides an abundance of outdoor activities as well as more metropolitan experiences in the larger cities like Portland.
+Our residents also have ample opportunity to play hard in the wonderful state of Maine, which provides an abundance of outdoor activities as well as more metropolitan experiences in Portland.
 Our hospital is located in one of the most beautiful small cities in the country, offering unparalleled access to outdoor activities year round.
 Come and check us out!